Men’s Sheds – Changing lives

 Newport Acoustic Music Shed

 If you would rather learn a riff than how to put together a bird box, then this could be the Shed for you.
-A group of musicians of all abilities meets every Wednesday 6-8pm evening at The First Floor, Chain Lane, Newport PO30 5QA.
+A group of musicians of all abilities meets every Wednesday evening from 6pm to 8pm at The First Floor, Chain Lane, Newport PO30 5QA.
 Bring an instrument, bring some tabs.

 Would you like to join a Shed?